datasektionen/bawang-content/en/organisation/protokoll/body.md

+# Meeting Protocols

 Protocols from each Chapter and D-directorate Meeting are uploaded here.
 If you have any questions about a protocol, please reach out to secretary.

 **Unfortunately the protocols are only available in Swedish**

-#OBS
-We're changing the hosting for the site.
+**NOTE that** we are changing the hosting for the site.
 The protocols will be available as soon as that is done, if you need access contact drek@d.kth.se.

 ## Chapter Meetings, SM

-###2021
+### 2021

 18/05, 20/05, 26/05 Val-SM